GoogleCloudPlatform/ops-agent/integration_test/README.md

 `third_party_apps_data` directory is sufficient to get the test runner to do the right thing.
 But we do expect that we will need to make big changes to both the data directory and the test runner before it is really meeting our needs.

+By default, the test will skip any applications that were not impacted by the currently modified set of files.
+However, if the modified files are unrelated to any apps, it assumes that all apps are impacted.

 ### Adding a new third-party application